 Tax Deduction at Source

-Tax Deduction at Source (TDS) is an income tax introduced under the Indian Income Tax Act of 1961 to collect tax from the exact source of income.
+Tax Deduction at Source (TDS) is income tax collected right at the source, as introduced under the Indian Income Tax Act of 1961.
 TDS is deducted when an invoice is issued or payment is made, whichever happens first.

 The India Localization Tax Process SuiteApp lets you calculate TDS on vendor bills.
 You can do the following using the TDS feature: